Risk for Falls Among Older Adults: Tips for MSN Students

 Where can you find a high-quality adult/gerontology nurse practitioner program?
 Walden University.
 Walden’s MSN program, with adult/gerontology nurse practitioner specializations online, allows you to complete much of the coursework for your master’s degree in nursing from home.
 Plus, when you choose Walden’s online MSN program, you’ll enjoy a flexible, convenient online learning platform that allows you to continue working full time while earning your degree.

-In addition to the many advantages of online learning, Walden’s MSN programs also have a teaching faculty that’s 100% doctorally prepared.
-And the university is partnered with over 300 leading healthcare employers and associations, which can help you launch or further your nursing career.
+In addition to the many advantages of online learning, Walden’s MSN programs also have a didactic faculty that’s 100% doctorally prepared.
+And the university is partnered with many leading healthcare employers and associations, which can help you launch or further your nursing career.
 Walden even offers an RN to MSN online program option.
-With so much to offer, it’s no surprise Walden is the leading provider of advanced nursing degrees in the U.S., producing more MSN graduates than any other university.** It’s a great place to earn your master of science in nursing and position yourself to become an adult/gerontology NP.
+With so much to offer, it’s no surprise Walden produces more MSN graduates than any other university in the U.S.5 It’s a great place to earn your Master of Science in Nursing and position yourself to become an adult/gerontology NP.

 Walden University is an accredited institution offering a Master of Science in Nursing (MSN) program with an Adult/Gerontology Primary Care Nurse Practitioner specialization and a Master of Science in Nursing (MSN) program with an Adult Gerontology Acute Care Nurse Practitioner specialization online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.